jafingerhut/core.btree-vector/doc/intro.md

 <img src="images/b-tree-kvs-order-5-with-9-elements.png" alt="B-trees with order 5 and 9 elements" width="800" align="middle">

-The height of a B-tree is O(log N), where the base is b.
-It can be slightly less than that if enough nodes have branching factors near B.
+The height of a B-tree is O(log N), where the base of the logarithm is
-Chapter 3 "RRB-Trees" of Jean Niklas L'orange's thesis contains detailed proofs of this and many other results.
+b.
+It can be slightly less than that if enough nodes have branching factors near B.  Chapter 3 "RRB-Trees" of Jean Niklas L'orange's thesis contains detailed proofs of this and many other results.

 * Jean Niklas L'orange, "Improving RRB-Tree Performance through Transience", Master Thesis, 2014,